-Eyesight is a precious gift that most of us take for granted every day.
-The process feels seamless, but is actually quite complex with multiple types of specialized cells, tissues, and muscles working together to turn reflected light into an image that we can understand and use to interact with the world.
-We rely on our sight to map and define our reality.
+Eyesight is a precious gift that most of us take for granted each and every day.
+How amazing is it to just be able to glance around the room and take in the magical textures and colors of our world without much effort or thought?
+The process of seeing feels pretty seamless, but it’s actually quite complex with multiple types of specialized cells, tissues, and muscles working together to transform reflected and absorbed light into an image that we can understand, tie to our physical reality, and use to interact with the world around us.
+We truly rely on our sight to map, color, and define reality.

+Unfortunately, some of us struggle to be able to use this precious sense as well as they once did.
 Tens of millions of people suffer from macular degeneration and cataracts each year.
-There are ways to reduce your risk of developing these debilitating conditions.
-First, focus on healthy weight, adopt good eating habits, protect your eyes from the sun, and don’t smoke.
-Overweight people are twice as likely to develop macular degeneration and smoking is a known contributor to both diseases.
+There are ways to reduce your risk of developing these debilitating conditions by evaluating your lifestyle and your diet and working now to prevent a slow loss of your main tool of perception later.
+Focus on maintaining a healthy weight, adopt good eating habits, protect your eyes from too much sunlight, and don’t smoke.
+Overweight people are twice as likely to develop macular degeneration, and smoking is a known contributor to both cataracts and macular degeneration.

-Foods that keep eyes feeling, looking, and functioning like new are fresh fruits, vegetables, and seeds that are rich in beta-carotene, omega-3 fatty acids, vitamin C, vitamin E, zinc, lutein, zeaxanthin, riboflavin, and niacin.
+Foods that keep your eyes feeling, looking, and functioning like younger versions include fresh fruits, vegetables, and seeds that are rich in beta-carotene, omega-3 fatty acids, vitamin C, vitamin E, zinc, lutein, zeaxanthin, riboflavin, and niacin.

 Beta-Carotene Rich Foods